tanmatt/QuoteOfTheDay/README.md

 - Tue Jan 23 07:00:07 2024 | Old age is fifteen years older than I am. - Oliver Wendell Holmes
 - Wed Jan 24 07:00:07 2024 | Nothing works better than just improving your product. - Joel Spolsky
 - Fri Jan 26 07:00:07 2024 | Knowledge comes by taking things apart, but wisdom comes by putting things together. - John A. Morrison
+- Sat Jan 27 07:00:12 2024 | No speech can stain what is noble by nature. - Sophocles